 Most of the harnesses that we use for carting today are made of strong webbing or I have seen some made of neoprene and come in a large array of colours and then of course there are the traditional leather harnesses with lovely brass fittings and buckles (and lots of elbow grease, brasso and saddle soap to keep them in tip top condition).

-The Cart: Common sense is needed when choosing a cart, when putting a young dog into a cart for the first time a small, lightweight cart is needed.
+Common sense is needed when choosing a cart, when putting a young dog into a cart for the first time a small, lightweight cart is needed.
 When we cart with Leonbergers we are looking for skill in Draught Work and not how much weight they can pull!
 If you have a smaller, lighter Leo find a smaller lighter cart.
 If you have one of the big heavy boys then a bigger cart will do the job.
 For more on different types of carts see the article in the Leonberger Club of GB Year Book 2009-2010.

 The cart can have four wheels or two wheels either way the dog will pull it by being placed in the shafts which will be attached to the cart.
 We have already talked about the harness being attached to the shafts at two points – front and back.
 I will say again make sure you leave enough room at the back of the dog so that when walking she is not knocking her hocks into the front of the cart (I have seen this so many times) but also make sure that not too much length of shaft is sticking out at the front of the dog as this will make manoeuvring difficult and believe me getting hit in the back of the legs by the shafts is not much fun for the handler and can cause painful injury.
 One of my carts has rubber cups (the sort used on the bottom of walking sticks) on the end of the shafts – a great idea!

-The Training: Now you have the dog, the harness, the cart and a nice safe training area sorted out – time to begin.
+Now you have the dog, the harness, the cart and a nice safe training area sorted out – time to begin.

 Most Leos like to work and take readily to pulling a cart.
 When we start training we start very slowly and work at the dog’s own pace.
 Some dogs are almost instant carters and take to it like they have been doing it all their lives, others take a little longer and it may be several sessions before you actually put your dog in a cart.
 This is fine, all dogs are different and it is so much better to take your time and make sure that the dog is happy with what she is doing than try to rush it and put her off.